 But Zell has never been too concerned about the plight of working people.
 In January 2008, he bought the Tribune Company, which owned the Los Angeles Times, for $8.2 billion.
 Zell expected big profits, but within less than a year, the Tribune Company filed for bankruptcy — the largest bankruptcy in the history of the American media industry.
 Zell kept his billions, but under his failed leadership, more than 4,200 employees lost their jobs.

-Often described as “vulgar” and “crass” in the media, Zell showed utter disrespect towards women at a recent confab in New York City.
+Often described as “vulgar” and “crass” in the media, Zell disrespected women at a recent confab in New York City.

-At the REITweek investor conference in June, the billionaire was asked about gender diversity in the workplace and the #MeToo movement.
+At the REITweek investor conference in June, the billionaire was asked about gender diversity in the workplace.
 He glibly replied, “I never promoted a woman because she was a woman.
 I never demoted a woman because she was a woman.
 My issue is what do you do, what do you produce, how do you interrelate to the rest of the business.”

 Zell then stunned the audience by using a vulgarity to describe his female employees.
 “I don’t think there’s ever been a, ‘We gotta get more pussy on the block, okay?’”